pvanheus/parse_accessions/README.md

 The `parse_accession.py` script aims to work with all Python versions.
 The `scrape_accession_rules.py` script requires at least Python 3.6 and the modules specified in `conda_requirements.txt`.

+This code is licensed under the BSD 3 clause license.
+Please feel free to use and modify the code, but it is released without warranty.
+See the `.py` files for details.